vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 forthc.
 Bhitari Stone Pillar Inscription of Skandagupta. in: Siddham, the South Asian Inscriptions Database http://siddham.uk/inscription/.

-Bān. a(HC) The Hars.acarita of Bān. abhat.t.a (Text of Ucchvāsa I–VIII).
+Bāṇa(HC) The Hars.acarita of Bāṇabhat.t.a (Text of Ucchvāsa I–VIII).
 Edit. with an Introduction and Notes by P.V.
 Kane.
 Delhi etc. 1965 (2nd ed.).